adityaks-lts/Code-Kalyaan-2345/README.md

 ## Acknowledgments

 - Inspired by the beauty of travel and exploration.
-- Special thanks to the supportive community at [Travelopia].
+- Special thanks to the our mentor/IA [Rahul Rajeevan Sir](https://github.com/Rahul-Rajeevan) for giving us directions and material for this project.